chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 Different jobs are available depending on the data type you wish to configure or run.

-In order to see the data lifecycle job statuses, configure jobs, or run jobs, you will need an [admin token]({{< relref "api-tokens.md#creating-an-admin-api-token" >}}) or a token for a user with `dataLifecycle:*` IAM access.
+You need an [admin token]({{< relref "api-tokens.md#creating-an-admin-api-token" >}}) or a token for a user with `dataLifecycle:*` IAM access to see the data lifecycle job statuses, configure jobs, or run jobs.

 {{% warning %}}
-Note: Chef Automate releases earlier than 20191129172405 handled data retention differently.
-The [upgrade documentation]({{< ref "install/#upgrades" >}}) covers configuring your system to install new Chef Automate versions, or contact your customer support agent for guidance.
+Note: Chef Automate data retention processes changed in 20191129172405.
+The [upgrade documentation]({{< ref "install/#upgrades" >}}) covers configuring your system to install new Chef Automate versions.
+For questions or help, contact your customer support agent for guidance.
 You can also use the [previous data retention documentation](https://github.com/chef/automate/blob/20191104205453/components/automate-chef-io/content/docs/configuration.md#data-retention) for help with configuring data retention on older Chef Automate installations.
 {{% /warning %}}

 ## Status